 Fifthly, there is a notable softening, if not weakening, of the dogmatic component once so prominent in Catholic theology.
 Nor can this be described as simply the correction of a former exaggeration, the advent of charity, ecumenism, dialogue, in place of less pleasant attitudes.
-The new philosophies are not capable of grounding objective statements about what really is so.
+The new philosophies are not capable of grounding to objective statements about what really is so.
 But dogmas purport to be such objective statements.
-Accordingly, if one is to defend dogmas as meaningful, one has to get beyond historicism, phenomenology, personalism, existentialism.
+Accordingly, if one is to defend dogmas as meaningful, one has to get beyond historicism, personalism, phenomenalism, existentialism.

+phenomenology, personalism, existentialism.
 One has to meet head on the contention that the only meaningful statements are scientific statements.
 One has to do so not partially and fragmentarily but completely and thoroughly.

 Further it is not only dogmas that are at stake, for it is not only dogmas that lie outside the range of a modern science.
-Not only every statement about God but also every statement about scientific method, about hermeneutics, about historiography supposes a reflexive procedure quite distinct from the direct procedures sanctioned by the success of modern solence.
+Not only every statement about God but also every statement about scientific method, about hermeneutics, about historiography supposes a reflexive procedure quite distinct from the direct procedures sanctioned by the success of modern science.

-juncture.
-If I may express a personal view, I should say that the contemporary task of assimilating the fruits both of religious studies and of the new philosophies, of handling the problems of demythologisation and of the possibility of objective religious statement, imposes on theology the task of recasting its notion of theological method in the most thorough-going and profound fashion.
+To conclude, Catholic theology at present is at a critical juncture.
+If I may express a personal view, I should say that the contemporary task of assimilating the fruits both of religious studies and of the new philosophies, of handling the problems of demythologization and of the possibility of objective religious statement, if imposes on theology the task of recasting its notion of theological method in the most thorough-going and profound fashion.

-I have been speaking, not of the whole of modern outture, not of its most vital part, but of its superstructure.
-I have said that God is absent from modern science precisely because such science systematically and exclusively is directed to knowledge of this world.
-Further I have said that Catholic theology is going through an unsettling period of transition in which older procedures are being repudiated and never ones yield only incomplete and fragmentary benefits.
-But I have yet to ask whether God is absent not from the superstructure of modern culture but from the everyday, familiar domain of feeling, insight, judgement, decision.
+I have been speaking, not of the whole of modern culture, not of its most vital part, but of its superstructure.
+I have said that God is absent from modern science precisely exclusively because such science systematically and provided its directed to knowledge of this world.
+Further I have said that Catholic theology is going through an unsettling period of transition in which older procedures are being repudiated and newer ones yield only incomplete and fragmentary benefits.

+But I have yet to ask whether God is absent from modern culture but not from the superstructure of modern culture but from the have familiar domain of feeling, insight, decision.

-On this more concrete level modern culture involves a reinterpretation of man and his world, a transformation of the ordering of society and of the control over nature, and A new sense of power and of responsibility.
-All three have a bearing on the absence of God in modern culture.
+On this more concrete level modern culture involves a reinterpretation of man and his world, a transformation of the ordering of society and of the control over nature, and a new sense of power and of responsibility.
+All three have a bear First, there is a reinterpretation of all three bearing on the absence of God in modern culture.

 First, there is the reinterpretation of man in his world.
-This a reinterpretation primarily occurs in the cultural superstructure, in the natural and the human sciences, in philosophy, history, and theology.
+This reinter pretation primarily occurs in the cultural superstructure, in the natural and the boman sciences, in philosophy, history, and theology.
 But it is not confined to the superstructure.
 It is popularized, schematized, simplified.
-It is transposed from technical statement through simile and metaphor, image and narrative, catch-phrase and slogan, to what can be understood without too much effort and is judged to be, for practical purposes, sufficiently accurate.
+It is transposed from technical | statement through simile and metaphor, image and narrative, catch-phrase and slogan, to what can be understood without too much effort and is judged to be, for practical purposes, sufficiently accurate.